vansh-vm04/Profolio/README.md

 - 🎨 Different Themes
 - 📄 Portfolio to pdf download
 - 🌐 Live hosting with custom username URLs
+- 📜 Dashboard to view and edit deployed portfolios.
 - 🔐 User authentication with JWT
 - 🛅 Fast and secure login with google
 - 📦 Data persistence with MongoDB